wswind/Ocelot-Performance-Test/README.md

 use .net core 3.1 sdk

-use apache bench for load test
+use apache benchmark for load test

 wsl for nginx proxy test has an error: apr_socket_recv: Transport endpoint is not connected (107) .
 So I changed to use a linux vm to run the tests.